sreeni-vas/hello-world/README.md

 # hello-world
-This is me learning git
+This is me Sreenivas learning how to use git as a version control tool.